Chillandchat/api/README.md

 ![](https://img.shields.io/github/repo-size/Chillandchat/api) ![](https://img.shields.io/github/v/release/chillandchat/api?label=Latest%20release&logo=Chill%26chat) ![](https://img.shields.io/github/issues-pr-closed/Chillandchat/api) ![](https://img.shields.io/github/issues-pr-raw/Chillandchat/api)

-This is the Chill&chat API, this api provides information to the mobile app while interacting to the mongoDB database.
+This is the Chill&chat API, this api provides information to the mobile app while interacting to the MongoDB database.

 ### License

 This repository is licensed under the MIT License and is free for use.
-Please see the [LICENSE](https://github.com/Chillandchat/api/blob/master/LICENSE) file for full license.
+Please see the [LICENSE](https://github.com/Chillandchat/api/blob/master/LICENSE) file for the full license.

 *Copyright (C) 2021-2022 Alvin cheng*

 ## Contribution

-You are welcome to contribute to this project at anytime.
+You are welcome to contribute to this project at any time.
 To contribute, please fork the project and make changes in the forked repository.
 Then make a pull request under the [Pull request tab](https://github.com/Chill-and-chat/api/pulls).
-Please make sure your code has passed all tests, and the code explanation is clear before submitting, and please make sure follow the github offical community guidelines when submitting any code to the Chill&chat repository.
+Please make sure your code has passed all tests, and the code explanation is clear before submitting, and please make sure to follow the GitHub official community guidelines when submitting any code to the Chill&chat repository.

 I look forward to seeing your contributions to Chill&chat!